 For the purpose of the fulfilled advisory and supervisory functions on management through an independent position, the Company welcomes three Outside Audit & Supervisory Board Members.
-Outside Audit & Supervisory Board Members are auditing the Company's management as experts in their respective fields or from a broad point of view based on corporate management experience.
-Outside Audit & Supervisory Board Auditing is contributing to ensure the Company's compliance system.
+They are auditing the Company's management as experts in their respective fields or from a broad point of view based on corporate management experience.
+Audits by the outside Audit & Supervisory Board Members are contributing to ensure the Company's compliance system.